wangfudong/FRGM/README.md

 <p>

 # Usage
-1. The structure are as follows:
+The structure is organized as follows:
 ```
 your_dir/
   -3rd_party